stinsonga/elpa-mirror/README.md

 That makes it a bit cumbersome to keep your code consistent with the style, even with align.el or plugins like yasnippet.

-gnome-minor-mode is an Emacs minor mode intended to help editing C source code in that style.
+gnome-c-style is an Emacs minor mode intended to help editing C source code in that style.
 It mainly provides two features: text alignment and snippet insersion.